-When a person or company fails to keep their property safe, and causes you injury, or causes death to a family member, you may be entitled to compensation for the costs and damages related to your injury.
+Consult with a Charlotte premises liability attorney.
+When a person or company fails to keep their property safe and causes injury or death to a family member, you may be entitled to compensation for the costs and damages related to your injury.

-The Charlotte personal injury lawyers from Johnson & Groninger PLLC will help you present your premises liability case and make sure you get the compensation you deserve.
+The Charlotte personal injury lawyers from Johnson & Groninger PLLC will help you present your premises liability case and ensure you get the compensation you deserve.
 Call us at (704) 200-2009 today.

 Many Charlotte residents report that the conditions and premises of their apartment complexes are unsafe and unkempt.
 Property owners can be liable when they don’t abide by their legal duty to ensure that those premises are safe for residents and lawful visitors.